renews/notes/src/site/notes/Dev/Unreal Engine/Integration SGK2 and ALSV4.md

 	9. Open the ALS_AnimBP AnimGraph (double click)
 		1. Next to the Output Pose, right click type cache and click on the option ***new saved cache pose*** [Image for reference](https://i.imgur.com/iIq0kjg.png)
 		2. Drag from the use cached pose AlsCache -> Type Slot, and change the slot to **UpperBodyPostAO** [Image for reference](https://i.imgur.com/qMAh5co.png) / details: [Image for reference](https://i.imgur.com/j9C8gZp.png)
-		3. Use the cache created and move your output pose as such: https://i.imgur.com/UDuOxa1.png
+		3. Use the cache created and move your output pose as such: [Image for reference](https://i.imgur.com/UDuOxa1.png)
-		4. Configure your Layered blend per bone as such: https://i.imgur.com/6Ul7ThM.png
+		4. Configure your Layered blend per bone as such: [Image for reference](https://i.imgur.com/6Ul7ThM.png)

 6. Open ***BP_MasterHoldable*** (SGKv2 Folder -> Blueprints -> Items -> HoldableItems )
 	1. Create a variable in the stance category, named ***AlsOverlay*** must be be the type ***ALS Overlay State***

-7. Now edit the bp of your holdable items to match the similar item from ALS (SGKv2 Folder -> Blueprints -> Items -> HoldableItems) https://i.imgur.com/hiSQwj0.png
+7. Now edit the bp of your holdable items to match the similar item from ALS (SGKv2 Folder -> Blueprints -> Items -> HoldableItems) [Image for reference](https://i.imgur.com/hiSQwj0.png)
 	1. Double click one of the BP on the folder listed above
 	2. Search for ***als over***
 	3. Select the type according to the item you on, compile and save